 Fairmont Community Center Today?

-This is a question many of us have heard the last few months, and it is a good one.
-But before we can update you, We would first like to briefly review the history of this project.
+Although the CCAC is no longer part of Project 1590, we would like to briefly review the history of this project.
 In 2014 the local grass roots group Project 1590 surveyed the community to find out what improvements to the area people would like to see.
 The number one response was a community center.
 Based on the results of their survey Project 1590 began the process of coming up with ideas on how to fund building a community center here, which is how the local sales tax option idea was created.

 Project 1590 brought this idea to the city council who agreed to put it on the ballot for a city wide vote.
 On November 8, 2016, the citizens of Fairmont voted overwhelmingly in support of the local option sales tax, which allows the city to raise $15 million in revenue from this one-half of one-percent tax over 25 years.
 Both the Project 1590 survey results and the recent election results clearly show that there is majority support for a community center project in this community and this project has been the talk of the town for a better part of a year.

 After the election, city officials reached out to many local community leaders to begin discussions on “What do we do now?” on this community center project.
 Any project of this nature is inherently a public/private partnership, and projects of this type are large and complex.
 In consultation with the city, a new group was formed to begin the due diligence process of formally creating a plan that would result in the construction of a community center.

 To be clear, this new group is not Project 1590, while many active 1590 members are part of this group, it is a new, stand alone committee with only one goal, to get a community center built in Fairmont.
 We write to you today to give you an update on what this group has done the last few months to keep this community center project moving forward.